Voljega/ExoDOSConverter/README.md

 Support is prelimilary, but it's fully functional

-Mostly missing is the conversion of keyboard to joystick mapping files (whi I hope to implement later)
+Mostly missing is the conversion of keyboard to joystick mapping files (which I hope to implement later)

 UI is not fully adapted yet, most extra parameters will do nothing foe this collection generation